andrea-ga/ChooseYourChef/README.md

 # ChooseYourChef
-A user-friendly Web App made with Spring framework.
+A user-friendly Web App made with Spring MVC framework.
 It allows to book a chef for your home.

 <img src="Homepage.png" alt="drawing" width="400"/><img src="LoginCuoco.png" alt="drawing" width="400"/>